jrenaud90/CyRK/Documentation/C++ API.md

 # CyRK's C++ API Description
 CyRK uses a C++ backend for most of its functionality.
 These files are described below.

+This backend can be found in a dedicated repository [here](https://github.com/jrenaud90/CyRK_CPP).

 ## "CyRK/cy/common.hpp(cpp)"
 Contains common functions and global constants.